Ylianst/MeshAgent/docs/testing/UnitTests.md

 ## Abstract

-TDhis document presents an overview of what a Mesh Core is, how the agent runs it, as well as how self-test.js can be used to test it.
+This document presents an overview of what a Mesh Core is, how the agent runs it, as well as how self-test.js can be used to test it.

 ## Mesh Core